Gethe/wow-ui-source/README.markdown

 * Ferocious Inspiration: This ability is now an aura and provides 1/2/3% damage to all party or raid members within 100 yards and boosts the damage of Steady Shot by 3/6/9%.

+### Pet Talents

+* Heart of the Phoenix: Cooldown reduced to 8 minutes, down from 10 minutes.

 Mages
 -----